hiccupsoft/hiccupsoft/README.md

 ![](https://komarev.com/ghpvc/?username=hiccup1991&label=PROFILE+VIEWS&color=brightgreen)

-I am a <strong>Full Stack Web Developer</strong> who has been developing web and mobile sites and applications for more than 9 years, across virtually every industry.
+I am a **Full Stack Web Developer** who has been developing web and mobile sites and applications for more than 9 years, across virtually every industry.

-And I am a highly professional Blockchain Developer with core expertise in Frontend, Smart Contract development, DEX, DAPP, NFT, setting up ICOs as well as developing wallet applications.
+And I am a highly professional **Blockchain Developer** with core expertise in Frontend, Smart Contract development, DEX, DAPP, NFT, setting up ICOs as well as developing wallet applications.

 Also I am an AWS Architect who is professional in all kinds of Amazon services such as Amazon